micmejia/bible-dump/NKJV/Proverbs/Prov 6.md

 Do not lust after her beauty in your heart, Nor let her allure you with her eyelids.

 ###### 26
-For by means of a harlot _A man is reduced_ to a crust of bread; And [^k]an adulteress will prey upon his precious life.
+For by means of a harlot _A man is reduced_ to a crust of bread; And an adulteress will prey upon his precious life.

 ###### 27
 Can a man take fire to his bosom, And his clothes not be burned?